MaxRodrigurs/MaxRodrigurs/README.md

 <summary>EN About me:</summary>
   <p>
   I've always liked technology and find myself looking for new things all the time.
-  I developed basic Py projects, some games and some simple apps and always dedicated myself to bring something different to the project, something new and that brought some of my characteristics!
+  I've already developed basic Py projects, some games and some simple apps and I've always dedicated myself to bring something different to the project, something new and that would bring some of my characteristics!
   I adapt easily and always try to learn something new amidst the rush.
   I highly value transparency, sincerity and honesty, whether to assume responsibilities or problems, or to assume limitations or difficulties.
-  I am outgoing and very sociable, I make friends easily.
+  I am outgoing and very sociable, and i make friends easily... i hope.

   More:
   📫 maxrodrigurs@outlook.com